spicella/IntroCS---UU-/README.md

 If you want to check a fast Git tutorial: https://www.youtube.com/watch?v=BCQHnlnPusY

+Schedule of things done/to be done can be found in the "Wiki" section: it could be useful to use it as a lab journal (if needed)

 Have fun!

 - brainstorming: an informal collection of ideas for the project